Clubs & Activities

 Student Government Association

 This group of students are charged with managing a wide range of events, activities, programs, policies and initiatives around school.
-Some members are elected by the student body,
+Members are elected by the student body.

 Club Advisor: Elisabeth Ownbey - email@example.com